tinacms/tina.io/content/docs/introduction/tina-init.md

 ### A quick test

-Now that we have a basic Tina boilerplate setup, you can launch your application using the following commmand:
+Now that we have a basic Tina boilerplate setup, you can launch your application using the following command:

 ```bash,copy
 yarn dev